gran4/AI-InvestiBot/README.md

 The following features are planned to be added in the future:

+- 60% accuracy rate on data not trained on.
+- Easy way to add many models using call backs
+-  Reach Library standards such as:
-- Bug Fixes
+  + Bug Fixes
-- More documentation
+  + More documentation
+  + A better name

-## Considerations
+## NO Considerations currently under debate

-The project is currently exploring the following considerations:

-- Implementation of unique loss functions in `Tradingfuncs.py`.
-- Dealing with unique variables for each company, which can be a tedious task (e.g., Tesla has been in business for a shorter time compared to GE).

 ## How It Works